Atlas Comics (1950s): After the Golden Age

 Atlas Comics was the successor of Timely Comics, the company that magazine and paperback novel publisher Martin Goodman founded in 1939, and which had reached the peak of its popularity during the war years with its star characters the Human Torch, the Sub-Mariner and Captain America.
 The early to mid-1950s found comic books falling out of fashion due to competition from television and other media.

 Timely largely stopped producing superhero comics with the cancellation of Captain America Comics at issue #75 (cover-dated Feb.
 1950), by which time the series had already been titled Captain America's Weird Tales for two issues, with the finale featuring only anthological suspense stories and no superheroes.
 The company's flagship title, Marvel Mystery Comics, starring the Human Torch, had already ended its run with #92 in June 1949, as had Sub-Mariner Comics with #32 the same month, and The Human Torch with #35 in March 1949.
 Timely made one more attempt at superheroes with the publication of Marvel Boy #1-2 (Dec.
 1950 - Feb.
 1951), which was retitled Astonishing with issue #3 (April 1951) and continued the Marvel Boy feature through #6 (Oct.
 1951).

 In the absence of superheroes, Goodman's comic book line expanded into a wide variety of genres, producing horror, Westerns, humor, talking animal, drama, crime, war, jungle, romance, espionage, medieval adventure, Bible stories and sports comics.
 As did other publishers, Atlas also offered comics about models and career women.

 Goodman began using the logo of the Atlas News Company, the newsstand-distribution company he owned, on comics cover-dated November 1951, even though another company, Kable News, continued to distribute his comics through the August 1952 issues, with its "K" logo and the logo of the independent distributors' union appearing alongside the Atlas globe.
 The Atlas logo united a line put out by the same publisher, staff and freelancers through 59 shell companies, from Animirth Comics to Zenith Publications.
+Soon afterwards, the company rejoined the Association of Comics Magazine Publishers and begin using the "star" logo of ACMP on comics cover-dated between April 1952 and January 1955 on its titles, prior to the establishment of the Comics Code Authority.

 Atlas attempted to revive superheroes in Young Men #24-28 (Dec.
 1953 - June 1954) with the Human Torch (art by Syd Shores and Dick Ayers, variously), the Sub-Mariner (drawn and most stories written by Bill Everett) and Captain America (writer Stan Lee, artist John Romita Sr.).
 The short-lived revival also included restarts of Sub-Mariner Comics (issues #33-42, April 1954 - Oct.
 1955) and Captain America (#76-78, May-Sept.
 1954).
 All three superheroes also appeared in the final two issues of Men's Adventures (#27-28, May–July 1954).